TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 [![PC, IR, and Loader](../../assets/images/pc-ir-loader.jpg "Program Counter, Instruction Register and Loader"){:width="400px"}](../../assets/images/pc-ir-loader.jpg)

-The Program Counter, Instruction Register, and [Loader](../loader/) were added next.
+The Program Counter, Instruction Register, and [Loader/Monitor](../loader/) were added next.
 As with other parts of the build, initial assembly used jumper wires and ribbon cables to prove out the design before committing to cutting and placing the permanent interconnect wires.
 Parts of the ALU are still in this state with their cleanup to come later.

-The ribbon in the center left of the board connects to spot for the Arduino Nano that implements the Loader/Monitor.
+The ribbon in the center left of the board connects to the spot for the Arduino Nano that implements the Loader/Monitor.

 The program counter uses an LED bar display from the parts drawer.
 This doesn't match any